 Don’t Forget to Protect Your Most Valuable Asset—Your Idea

 As Peleg pointed out, “Every startup’s main asset is its Intellectual Property.
 They usually invest heavily in creating it, and very little in protecting it!
 Startups work fast and in distributed environments employing myriad tools, platforms and locations (on premise, cloud, VPN and remote work) and often put less emphasis on security.
-Even little things like ensuring that their employees’ laptops are password protected and are not left in the car ignored.”
+Even little things like ensuring that their employees’ laptops are password protected and are not left in the car [should not be] ignored.”

 Think Beyond the Basics